GSoftwareDevelopment/Markdown/README.md

 # Introduction

-The repository contains a library for MAD Pascal that offers Markdown source parsing capabilities.
+The repository contains a unit for MAD Pascal that offers Markdown source parsing capabilities.

 Read the following information and the example file.